 Gain insight into the cheese-making process, as well how to classify a vast assortment of cheeses; sample, select and serve the correct portion size; and how wine and spirits complement the dining experience.

 Food Costing and Menu Planning:

 For all the creativity that goes into being a chef, it’s essential to understand the financial health of your operation.
 You’ll learn about recipe development and costing, menu development and pricing, as well as how to determine the costs that go into food prep and service to make wise business decisions.

 Menu and Plating Design:

-Explore how composition, garnishes, sauces and color add to the diner’s enjoyment of a dish.
-You’ll also spend time looking at the bigger picture, learning how aesthetic choices and practical issues factor into menu composition.
+Explore how composition, garnishes, sauces and color add to a dish.
+You’ll also spend time looking at the bigger picture, learning how aesthetics and practical issues factor into menu composition.

 - Budget and Execute Themed Buffet for 50 Guests

 - Pork Shoulder Fabrication